-Non-examined assessment: internally marked and externally moderated.
+NEA: internally marked and externally moderated.
 30% of the qualification.
 60 marks (20 marks per activity)

 - Core and advances skills in three activities from the approved list - One team activity, one individual activity and a free choice - A list of activities for which pupils can be assessed can be obtained from Ms Low.